Ligo04/TwinTex/MMRP/README.md

 - `result/*`：Catalog of final results
 - `temp`：Directory of temporary documents (conversions, cuts, etc.)

-## houdini python Environment Installation
+## Houdini python Environment Installation

 1. Windows follows the path to navigate to the Houdini installation directory and then to the Python folder (e.g. python39).
 If pip.py does not exist, you will need to download [pip](https://bootstrap.pypa.io/get-pip.py) first, use following command to install pip: